Skip to main content

 Click to open

 💡 Pro tip: You can easily transform Flash Card widget into another widget-type using the import feature.
 Here I’ve imported the terms and descriptions to a Word Search and Crossword widget activities.
-Types of Poems Word Search
+Word search activity reviewing poetry types and vocabulary

 Click to open